 Morocco

-Current diplomatic (CD) series since 2000 in black on white.
+Current diplomatic (CD) series since 2000 in black on yellow.

-The registration is in a centre panel and consists of two numerals, followed by a hyphen and two numerals.
+The registration is in a central panel and consists of one numeral, followed by a hyphen and two numerals.

-The last two letters indicate the embassy where 16 stands for Spain.
+The last two numerals indicate the embassy where 62 is an unknown code.

 Morocco

-Current diplomatic (CD) series since 2000 in black on white.
+Current diplomatic (CD) series since 2000 in black on yellow.

-The registration is in a centre panel and consists of two numerals, followed by a hyphen and two numerals.
+The registration is in a central panel and consists of two numerals, followed by a hyphen and two numerals.

-The last two letters indicate the embassy where 16 stands for Spain.
+The last two numerals indicate the embassy where 62 is an unknown code.

 Morocco